General Health & Safety Guidelines for the Beginners at MSE department:

 4) Complete site safety orientation training and complete site safety orientation checklist for the lab(s) that you are using.
 These can be given by your lab safety officer.
 Become familiar with emergency procedures, responses, injury treatment/reporting.

 6) Before working with any chemicals become familiar with their nature!
-Read necessary SDS and safety precautions.
+Read necessary safety related documentation including SDS (Safety Data Sheets) and follow safety precautions.
 Discuss with your PI and/or safety officer if there are any particular safety measures that need to be taken into consideration.
 When working with particularly hazardous substances (PHS) for example carcinogens, reproductive or acute toxins, you will need to read/understand and sign Standard Operating Procedure (SOP) for these substances.
 Always follow Standard Operating Procedures (SOP’s) or Job Safety Assessments (JSA).
 Do not ever bypass of modify them unless recommended by the UCLA Environmental Health and Safety (EH&S)!

 7) When not sure always ask either your PI/faculty, safety officer, or UCLA Environmental Health and Safety officer (EH&S).

 8) Learn how to properly store, label, handle and dispose your chemicals.
 Follow EH&S guidelines and discuss with your safety officer what is proper.
 Find out if you will need to follow particular Standard Operating Procedure (SOP).
 Same rule applies to the equipment in the lab.